The Office of Forensic Services:

-- Administer the State DNA Databank in cooperation with the New York State Police Forensic Investigation Center;
+- Administers the state’s DNA Databank in cooperation with the New York State Police Crime Laboratory;

-- Provide staff support to the New York State Commission on Forensic Science and its DNA Subcommittee with regard to the accreditation of public forensic laboratories operating in the State;
+- Provides staff support to the state Commission on Forensic Science and its DNA Subcommittee;

-- Monitoring forensic laboratory compliance with State accreditation standards;
+- Monitors public forensic laboratory compliance with state accreditation standards;

-- Facilitate specialized technical training and other activities that enhance the efficiency, effectiveness and reliability of forensic testing services in NYS;
+- Facilitates technical training and other activities that enhance the efficiency, effectiveness and reliability of forensic testing services in the state;

-- Promote coordination and information sharing among the laboratories pursuant to Executive Law §995-b(2); and,
+- Promotes coordination and information sharing among the public laboratories; and

-- Work with forensic laboratories, law enforcement and other criminal justice agencies to improve the quality and delivery of forensic services pursuant to Article 49-B.
+- Works with public forensic laboratories, law enforcement and other criminal justice agencies to improve the quality and delivery of forensic services.